 But let's face it.
 Most Americans know Sweden as the home of ABBA, the pop band responsible for more than its share of the 1970s' most catchy tunes.
 At the ABBA Museum on the central island of Djurgården, dancing queens — and kings — can pay homage and dig deep into Europop excess with a range of interactive exhibits.

 Of course, Stockholm has plenty more sights to keep tourists busy.
-For a trip back in time, Skansen is Europe's original and best open-air folk museum.
-It's a huge park with more than 150 historic homes, shops, churches, and schoolhouses transplanted from all corners of Sweden.
+Skansen is Europe's original and best open-air folk museum.
+This huge park, with more than 150 historic homes, shops, churches, and schoolhouses transplanted from all corners of Sweden, makes for a fun trip back in time, and makes Swedish traditions come to life.
 The old interiors are wonderfully furnished, complete with guides dressed in traditional outfits.
 In summer, there's folk dancing nearly every evening.
 Think of it as Swedish-culture-on-a-lazy-Susan, where visitors can sweep through the countryside and centuries of lifestyles without leaving the capital.

 Near Skansen, the mighty 17th-century warship Vasa is chemically petrified and housed in a state-of-the-art museum.
 Heralded as the ultimate warship of her day, the Vasa sank just minutes into her maiden voyage, with 450 crew members on board.
 The year was 1628.
 The ship was top-heavy, with an extra row of cannon tacked on above and a lack of ballast below.
 A breeze caught the sails and blew it over.
 The ship spent more than 300 years at the bottom of Stockholm's harbor before being dredged up in 1961.
 And the city managed to turn this titanic flop into a brilliant museum and one of Scandinavia's great sightseeing attractions.